marcmylemans/marcmylemans.github.io/_posts/2024-09-10-MigratingNewDomainController.md

 ## 5. Finalizing the Migration: Wrapping Things Up

-Once the FSMO roles have been successfully transferred and your new server is up and running as the primary domain controller, you’re almost there.
-At this point, you can safely decommission your old server if necessary.
+You’re almost done!
+Once the FSMO roles have been transferred and your new server is fully functioning as the primary domain controller, there are just a few final touches to ensure everything is running smoothly.

+Here are some important steps to finalize your migration:

+- **Update your DHCP settings:** Make sure your **DHCP scope** is updated to include the new domain controller as a **DNS server**.
+This ensures clients are properly directed to the new controller.
+- **Check static IP configurations:** Don’t forget to update any **statically configured network devices** (such as servers, printers, or network hardware) to point to the new domain controller for DNS and other services.
+- **Backup your new domain controller:** Before decommissioning the old server, take a backup of your new domain controller to ensure you have a restore point if needed.

+Once you’ve completed these checks, you can safely decommission the old server if it’s no longer needed.

 ---